RRIL97/SPL211-Tester_Assignment_1/README.md

 #SPL211-Tester_Assignment_1

+12/11/20 -

-12/11/20 - Fixed bug related to duplicates among vertices.
+Fixed bug related to duplication of vertices.
-Changed the program flow to detect infected vertices (Both on sorted and unsorted)
+Changed the program flow to detect infected vertices (Both on sorted and unsorted outputs are fine now)

 -------
 9/11/20